Wisley Airfield

 Wisley Airfield is a former wartime airfield located in the Parish of Ockham near Wisley in Surrey, England.
-Originally a grass airstrip, the runway was converted to tarmac in 1952 and used to test aircraft built at Weybridge by Vickers.
-Flying ceased in 1973 because the runway was too short for large aircraft and was too close to Heathrow.
+Originally a grass airstrip used to test aircraft built at Weybridge by Vickers, the runway was converted to tarmac in 1952.
+The airfield continued in use for test aircraft when Vickers aviation activities were subsumed into British Aircraft Corporation (BAC).
+Flying ceased in 1973 because the runway was too short for large aircraft and was too close to Heathrow Airport.
 All the structures on the site were removed, except for the runway, and the land was sold back to its principal former owner in 1980 for agricultural use.

-Wartime promises
+History

-The land on which this airstrip was built was requisitioned in 1942 during WW2.
+The land on which this airstrip was built was requisitioned in 1942 during WWII by the Ministry of Supply and leased to Vickers-Armstrong.
 Land was contributed mainly by the Ockham Park Estate, which at the time owned most of the Village of Ockham, Surrey.
-Land was taken mainly from Hyde, Stratford and Corsair farms - with land contributed by other tenants.
+Land was taken mainly from Hyde, Stratford and Corsair farms – with land contributed by other tenants.
 The farm tenants vacated their houses to comply with the government's requirements.

-It has been generally believed and accepted that HM Government gave an undertaking to restore the land to its pre-war condition when it was returned to its original owners.
+It has been generally believed and accepted that the government gave an undertaking to restore the land to its pre-war condition when it was returned to its original owners.

+In May 1969, Wisley was chosen due to its proximity to London, as the arrival runway for the Daily Mail trans Atlantic race for the Royal Navy Phantom FG.1, piloted by Lt Cmdr Burrowman.
+Upon touch down, both main tyres burst causing the Phantom to struggle until successfully coming to a halt.
+From Bisley, Burrowman completed the final leg to London by Wessex helicopter.

+In 1972 BAC terminated their lease.
+By that point the Ministry of Defence had inherited the land from the Ministry of Supply and decided on disposal of the land which was carried out by the Property Services Agency (PSA).

-As the land was not registered at HM Land Registry until 1981, the wartime transfers of the land and any accompanying conditions are not recorded at HM Land Registry.
+As the land was not registered at the Land Registry until 1981, the wartime transfers of the land and any accompanying conditions are not recorded.

-However the matter was referred to in a debate in Parliament at the time the land was sold back to Lord Lytton (the inheritor of the Ockham Park Estate) in 1980 and recorded in Hansard.
+The matter was raised in the House of Lords in Parliament at the time the land was sold back to Lord Lytton (the inheritor of the Ockham Park Estate) in 1980.